 I wrote a short book summarizing this site.
 Check out the reviews on Amazon.
 I track all of my investments with Personal Capital.
 It's free and creates a one stop shop for checking your portfolio.

 I’m a big fan of the Chase Freedom card, with its simple 1% cash back on everything and 5% on rotating categories.
-The sign up bonus is also excellent: $100 cash back with only $500 in purchases in the first 3 months.
-Sometimes you can even receive a $200 cash back bonus, if you receive an offer through the mail.
+The sign up bonus is also excellent: $200 cash back with only $500 in purchases in the first 3 months.

-In 2013, 6 months of the year will be 5% back on gas purchases, which is my primary credit card purchase.
+In 2014, 6 months of the year will be 5% back on gas purchases, which is my primary credit card purchase.
+This is the same as last year.
 The other categories are not quite so exciting for me, but I’ll certainly use the card for my restaurant purchases in the 2nd quarter of the year.
-Also, 5% back on Amazon.com purchases in December will be nice for Christmas shopping.
+Also, 5% back on Amazon.com purchases in December will be nice for Christmas shopping, as it was this year.

 Here are the 2013 Chase Freedom 5% Cash Back Categories in text format:

-January – March (1st Quarter): Gas Stations, Drugstores, Starbucks stores
+January – March (1st Quarter): Gas Stations, Movie Theaters, Starbucks stores

-April – June (2nd Quarter): Restaurants, Movie theaters
+April – June (2nd Quarter): Restaurants, Lowe’s home improvement stores

-July – September (3rd Quarter): Gas Stations, Theme Parks, Kohl’s
+July – September (3rd Quarter): Gas Stations, Kohl’s

-October – December (4th Quarter): Select department stores, Amazon.com
+October – December (4th Quarter): Zappos.com, Amazon.com, Select department stores

 And here’s a handy graphic from Chase.com: